JAPANESE CHINESE

 Eelgrass is a type of seaweed that grows wild in coastal sandy mud at depths of one to several meters and is called the “cradle of the sea” because it serves as a nursery and spawning ground for sea creatures.
 In addition to its water purification effects through the absorption of nutrients such as nitrogen and phosphorus, in recent years, eelgrass and other seaweed and seagrass beds have been attracting attention for the CO₂ “blue carbon” that they absorb and fix.
 Not only do they absorb CO₂ through photosynthesis and supply oxygen to the sea, but the carbon incorporated into the sediments on the seafloor of algal beds is stored for thousands of years, and thus there are growing expectations that they will become a new sink for global warming countermeasures.

-The Maruha Nichiro Group has been collecting eelgrass sprigs as an internal Group event under the guidance of the NPO Seashore Creation Study Group, and held the event on Saturday, May 25, 2024 at Kanada Beach (Kisarazu City, Chiba Prefecture).
-However, the eelgrass seemed to have recovered and we were able to conduct the event without incident.
-However, the number of flowering branches collected was smaller than in previous years.
+The Maruha Nichiro Group has been collecting eelgrass sprigs as an internal Group event under the guidance of the NPO Seashore Creation Study Group, and held the event on Saturday, June 14, 2025 at Kanada Beach (Kisarazu City, Chiba Prefecture).
+Due to the effects of global warming, the growth of eelgrass was very poor, and it was not possible to collect flower branches.
+As an alternative, we carried out regeneration activities for koamamo*.

 We will continue and expand our activities in cooperation with other groups and the government, aiming to quantify the results of our activities, such as biodiversity conservation and carbon dioxide absorption through eelgrass bed restoration activities.

-Case Study: Participated in Mangrove Reforestation in Amami Oshima
+Case Study: Participated in Third Mangrove Reforestation in Amami Oshima

-On Friday, January 13 and 14, 2022 seven employees of Maruha Nichiro AQUA Amami Office and two employees of Maruha Nichiro participated in mangrove planting in Setouchi Town on Amami Oshima, where Maruha Nichiro AQUA Amami Office conducts aquaculture operations.
-Mangroves are a collective term for plants that grow in tropical and subtropical wetlands, tidal flats, and estuaries where seawater flows in during high tide.
-They are distributed along coastlines in Oceania, Southeast Asia, Africa, and the southern parts of North America, and in Japan, they can be found on the islands of Okinawa, Amami Oshima in Kagoshima, Tanegashima, Yakushima, and others.
+Mangroves are a general term for plants that grow in tropical and subtropical wetlands, tidal flats, and estuaries where seawater fills at high tide.
+It is distributed along the coasts of Oceania, Southeast Asia, Africa, and southern North America, and is found on the islands of Okinawa in Japan and Amami Oshima in Kagoshima, Tanegashima, and Yakushima.

-Setouchi Town has been working towards becoming a Zero Carbon City, and they have been studying the creation of mangroves and seaweed beds through the Aquaculture Department since last year.
-The employees of Maruha Nichiro AQUA Amami Office have been actively cooperating from the stage of raising seedlings last summer, which led to our participation in this reforestation event.
+Setouchi Town has been working towards becoming a Zero Carbon City, and they have been studying the creation of mangroves and seaweed beds through the Aquaculture Department since 2023.
+The employees of Maruha Nichiro AQUA Amami Office have been actively cooperating from the stage of raising seedlings in the summer of 2023, which led to our participation in this reforestation event from January 2024.

-Mangroves store carbon as trees as they grow, and organic matter including dead branches and roots accumulates in the mud on the sea bottom and continues to store carbon, so they have higher carbon storage efficiency than forests, seaweed, and seagrasses.
-In Japan, this activity is only possible in subtropical regions south of the remote islands of Kagoshima Prefecture.
+Mangroves store carbon as trees as they grow, and organic matter, including dead branches and roots, accumulates in the mud on the seabed and continues to store carbon, so carbon storage efficiency is higher than that of forests, seagrasses, and seaweed.
+In Japan, this activity can only be done in the subtropical areas south of the remote islands of Kagoshima Prefecture.

 Case Study: “Make Sea Happy!”
 Coastal Cleanup Activity